sergiofgonzalez/building-fastapi-webapps/00_webapps/README.md

 + **complex** &mdash; A *'MovieDB'* application that allows a user to record the movies and tv shows they've watched and get some statistics about them.
 This example opens up interesting capabilities such as scraping of information from movie sites to populate the information about the cast, exporting information to spreadsheets for review, etc.

+Along the way, certain webapp design and FastAPI concepts will be introduced in the context of the applications being developed.

 ## Step 1: Discovery phase: Description of the functionality